gwDistSys15/dist-sys-exercises/lec-1/msgboard/README.md

 Be careful--since instantiating this class can cause an exception to be thrown, you will have to put this code inside a `try / catch` block.

 Once your socket is created, you use this with a PrintWriter object (which you've probably used for basic File I/O in the past).
-This code will create a new `PrintWriter` using the output stream of the socket and set the writer to automatically flush data (i.e., send it out the socket).
+This code will create a new `PrintWriter` using the output stream of the socket and set the writer to automatically flush data (i.e., send it out the socket):
 ```
+// sock must be a Socket object
-PrintWriter out = new PrintWriter(s.getOutputStream(), true);
+PrintWriter out = new PrintWriter(sock.getOutputStream(), true);
 ```

 Now that you have a `PrintWriter`, you can use functions like `out.println("Hello World")` to have it send a string plus a new line character to the server.